stockmouton/stockmouton.github.io/articles/hyperinflation.md

 ### Why should I care?
 Inflation impacts directly investors because it lowers the value of money which impact what we call the "purchasing power".

 The purchasing power is the power to buy things: If $100 this year allows you to buy fewer things than $100 5 years ago, then you lost some purchasing power.
 It matters directly to everyone because it is the link betwen money and reality.
-And since the inflation rate measure how prices change, it becomes the direct measure of how much investors need to grow their amount of money to keep their purchasing power:
+And since the inflation rate measure how prices change, it becomes the direct measure of how much anyone (including onvestors obviously) need to grow their amount of money to keep their purchasing power:

 $$ \text{ROI} > \text{inflation rate} $$